brunolcarli/Black-Mage/README.md

 ## Installing and Running (Development)

-Step-by-Step

-First clone this repository to your local machine.
+Clone this repository to your local machine.

-Change your directory to the `core` folder inside the project.

 Make sure your in a activated virtual env, if not familiar with virtualenvs take a look at [this article](https://docs.python-guide.org/dev/virtualenvs/).